Osaka, Nadal advance in Australia after Djokovic flies home | Sports-Games

 Monday was Nadal's first appearance at a major since he lost to Djokovic in the semifinals of the French Open.
 He missed Wimbledon because of fatigue, skipped the U.S. Open with a painful left foot and, after recovering from COVID-19, started 2022 with a title in a tuneup tournament in Melbourne.

-"In a personal level, yes, I would like to see him playing here," Nadal said.
-"If it is fair or not that he's playing here is another discussion that I don't want to talk anymore."
-Djokovic had been scheduled to play Monday night's last match on Rod Laver against fellow Serbian Miomir Kecmanovic.
+''In a personal level, yes, I would like to see him playing here,'' Nadal said. ''If it is fair or not that he’s playing here is another discussion that I don't want to talk anymore.''
+Djokovic had been scheduled to play the last match on Rod Laver against Miomir Kecmanovic.
+Instead, Salvatore Caruso, who lost in qualifying but became the so-called lucky loser to fill the late vacancy in the draw, took the court and lost to Kecmanovic 6-4, 6-2, 6-1.

-Salvatore Caruso, who lost in qualifying but became the so-called lucky loser to fill the late vacancy in the draw, lost 6-4, 6-2, 6-1 to Kecmanovic.
+Djokovic’s ultimately unsuccessful bid to defend his title involved two court hearings and time in immigration hotel detention.

-Djokovic's ultimately unsuccessful bid to mount a title defense involved two court hearings and time in immigration hotel detention.
+It began when he was granted an exemption to strict vaccination rules by two medical panels and Tennis Australia in order to play in the tournament.

 Showing evidence of vaccination is a requirement for anyone — players, coaches, fans, others — entering Melbourne Park for the tournament.

-A security official with a loudspeaker reminded people lining up outside the complex early Monday to have proof of vaccination ready for inspection and added: "Oh, a ticket would be handy, too!"
+A security official with a loudspeaker reminded people lining up outside the complex early Monday to have proof of vaccination ready for inspection and added: ''Oh, a ticket would be handy, too!''
+AP KHS KHS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)